IM-34 March 15, 2013; IM-24 March 4, 2002; IM-121 July 2, 2001; IM-10 February 16, 1999

 - for failure to obtain or refusal to provide a Social Security number (SSN)

-- due to persons with a comparable disqualification for failure to comply with a required action for a means-tested public assistance program (see 1115.080.00 Prohibition in Increasing Food Stamp Benefits), determine eligibility and benefits of any remaining household members as follows:
+- due to participant with a comparable disqualification for failure to comply with a required action for a means-tested public assistance program (see 1115.080.00 Prohibition in Increasing Food Stamp Benefits),

 - Count a pro rata share of the income of the ineligible member as income to the remaining members.